-James Young recently surveyed his fellow designers about the biggest problems they face on responsive sites.
-Here, he reports on the results – and offers his solutions.
+James Young reports on the results of his survey on RWD problems – and offers his solutions.

 The information contained here is based on hundreds of survey responses (if you'd like to add your own answers, the survey itself is still open) along with problems I've also come across in my own work at Offroadcode.

 So without further ado, let's reveal what the most common responsive web design problems are... and how you can avoid them.

 Despite responsive design already having been around more than two years, it's still in many ways a fledgling methodology.
 Designers are faced with an ever-changing landscape of devices, code frameworks and scripts – and, of course, the need to work in a new way with clients to manage the process of creating responsive websites.